 About This Recipe

-Simple syrup is one of the most basic recipes around: mix equal parts sugar and water, then heat until the sugar dissolves.
+Classic simple syrup is one of the most basic recipes around: mix equal parts sugar and water, then heat until the sugar dissolves.
 But there’s no law that simple syrup needs to be quite so simple.
-Whether you use it to make homemade boba tea or fancy coffee shop drinks, to soak your cakes or flavor your cocktails, one thing is certain: this is no ordinary simple syrup.
+Whether you use it to make homemade boba tea milk teas, cold drinks or fancy coffee drinks, to soak your cakes or flavor your cocktails, one thing is certain: this is no ordinary liquid sweetener.